Overview

 Before you start taking methotrexate, we strongly recommend you have the vaccine against strains of pneumonia.
 Your GP can arrange this for you.

 You should also let your doctor know about all the medicines you take.
-This should include anything prescribed for you and any medicines you buy from a shop or pharmacy (including herbal and homeopathic).
+This includes those prescribed for you, any you buy from a pharmacy or shop, and any herbal or homeopathic medicines you use.

-It is important to make sure you are not pregnant before starting treatment.
-If you are unsure, you will be required to take a pregnancy test.
+It's important to make sure you're not pregnant before starting treatment.
+If you're unsure, you'll need to take a pregnancy test.

 How to take the medicine